existencelabs/keystamp-whitepaper/README.md

 ### Hashing process

-8. A data bundle including the compliance data as well as the end-user’s consent proof (signature or SMS validation log) is hashed using SHA-256.
+8) A data bundle including the compliance data as well as the end-user’s consent proof (signature or SMS validation log) is hashed using SHA-256.
 The data and the hash is "signed" by the end-user, either using a private key or using traditional KYC methods, that can include:

 - SMS 2FA verification  logs
 - DocuSign references
 - Recorded interaction
 - Any remote KYC or identity method leaving evidence of process

-9. The hash is signed by the private key of participants that wish to prove that he has knowledge of the data.
+9) The hash is signed by the private key of participants that wish to prove that he has knowledge of the data.

-10. At the end of the process, all the hashes are bundled together and hashed into a "final hash" which is the one timestamped in the Bitcoin blockchain.
+10) At the end of the process, all the hashes are bundled together and hashed into a "final hash" which is the one timestamped in the Bitcoin blockchain.
 If any of the input data resulting in one of those hashed has been tampered with, the final hash will be changed.
 At this point, we can test every individual hash to find out which one was tampered with.

 `Final hash = SHA256(data hash, signature1, signature2)`

 ### Encryption of data

-10. Since we are using ECDSA Bitcoin keys that cannot by themselves encrypt documents, we rather use a derived private key as the encryption password for AES encryption.
+11)  Since we are using ECDSA Bitcoin keys that cannot by themselves encrypt documents, we rather use a derived private key as the encryption password for AES encryption.
 The data is encrypted with that same private key, whose derivation path displays the source of the signign authority and to which internal document this key is attached to.

 `XPRIV + DERIVATION PATH OF CHILD KEY = PRIVATE KEY = AES DECRYPTION PASSWORD`

-11. The encrypted data can be stored in distributed storage networks such as IPFS, maidsafe, or secure cloud storage.
+12) The encrypted data can be stored in distributed storage networks such as IPFS, maidsafe, or secure cloud storage.
 For privacy, the index or registry of legal identities to derivation paths (crtographic identities)

 ### Timestamping

 A blockchain timestamp is the act of including ceratin data as metadata in a Bitcoin transaction.
 We can prove that whatever data is included at that time existed at the time that this transaction was mined into a block in the Bitcoin blockchain.
 The data we add in a transaction is publicly available.
 However, because hashes and timestamp are only used to validate the integrity of data, they are meaningless unless someone has the original data (and thus are not by defaulta breach of privacy, although privacy is an issue).

-12. The signed hash is stored in the Bitcoin blockchain using OP_RETURN.
+13) The signed hash is stored in the Bitcoin blockchain using OP_RETURN.

 We first create a Notarization string using our own header KEYSTAMP:

 `KEYSTAMP:HASH`

-13. The string is inculded in a Bitcoin transaction using the OP_RETURN opcode.
+14. The string is inculded in a Bitcoin transaction using the OP_RETURN opcode.
 The address from which the transaction is sent is a Notarizing address.

-14. Ideally, the notarizing is a multisignature address where signing keys are divided amongst the hierarchies.
-This function can be used to create certain access control logic for timestamping functions withint the organization:
+Ideally, the notarizing is a multisignature address where signing keys are divided amongst the hierarchies.
+This function can be used to create certain access control logic for timestamping functions withint the organization.

 Let's imagine that an organization has 4 levels of derivation in a large corporate, such as: